There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

 In an ideal world, people would start treatment within a month of being diagnosed.
 The government have set waiting time targets in England and Wales for treating people with cancer.
 Waiting time targets set by the Scottish Government and the Department of Health in Northern Ireland are the same.
 The current targets are:

-- no more than 2 months wait between the date the hospital receives an urgent GP referral for suspected cancer and starting treatment
+- no more than 2 months (62 days) wait between the date the hospital receives an urgent referral for suspected cancer and the start of treatment

-- starting treatment no more than 31 days after the meeting at which you and your doctor agree the treatment plan and the start of treatment
+- no more than 31 days wait between the meeting at which you and your doctor agree the treatment plan and the start of treatment